 Is it any good?

-While these two specials were written by Charles Schulz, they don't stand up to the brilliance of earlier Peanuts specials and feel in places as though the animation is just there to hold up the songs.
+Though these were written by Charles Schulz, they don't stand up to the brilliance of earlier Peanuts specials and feel in places as though the animation is only there to hold up the songs.
 Snoopy's fans -- and there are many -- will appreciate the glimpses of his early life and his emergent personality, as well as the siblings who are just different enough to go their own ways.
-And the "Flashbeagle" episode gives Peppermint Patty (Gini Holtzman) a chance to shine, explaining how her lack of academic success is more than compensated for by her sporty side.
+And the Flashbeagle episode gives Peppermint Patty (Gini Holtzman) a chance to shine, explaining how her lack of academic success is more than compensated for by her sporty side.

-Families can talk about how easily Charlie Brown and Linus make the decision to go buy a new dog -- no grownups involved.
-What factors do you need to consider as a family before you bring a new pet into it?
+Families can talk about how easily Charlie Brown and Linus make the decision to go buy a new dog -- no grown-ups involved.
+What factors do you need to consider as a family before you bring a new pet home?
 What responsibilities come along with pet ownership?